-FSM's SLT endeavours to ensure that we do our utmost to employ 'safe' staff by following the guidance in Safeguarding Children and Safer Recruitment in Education (pp20-55) together with KCSiE (2018), the local authority and FSM's individual procedures.
+FSM's SLT endeavours to ensure that we do our utmost to employ 'safe' staff by following the guidance in Safeguarding Children and Safer Recruitment in Education (pp20-55) together with KCSiE (2020), the local authority and FSM's individual procedures.

 On all recruitment panels there is at least one member who has undertaken safer recruitment training.
+The recruitment process checks the identity, criminal record (enhanced DBS), mental and physical capacity, right to work in the U.K., professional qualification and seeks confirmation of the applicant's experience and history through references.

 Safer recruitment means that all applicants will: